 What is “Biodiversity”?

-Biodiversity descibes the biological diversity of all species on Earth.
-It also includes the genetic diversity of the approximately 13 million organisms, their interactions and the diverse ecosystems they form with their natural environment.
+Biodiversity describes the biological diversity of all species on Earth.
+It also includes the genetic diversity of all organisms, their interactions and the diverse ecosystems they form with their natural environment.
 All these facets that form biodiversity are the basis for the ecosystems processes and products used by us humans.
 Biodiversity provides the basis for food and medicinal procuts, for natural resources and other ecosystem services.
 Not least, it also acts as a climate buffer and regulates the availability of drinking water.

 What is “Biodiversity Research”?